makandra/geordi/README.md

 `geordi dump staging -l` (with a Capistrano deploy target and the `--load` option) sources the dump into the development database after downloading it.

-If you are using multiple databases per environment, pass the database name like this:
+If you are using multiple databases per environment, Geordi defaults to the "primary" database, or the first entry in database.yml.
+To dump a specific database, pass the database name like this:

     geordi dump -d primary